-The Department of Computer Science offers three undergraduate degrees to prepare students for success in the world of computing.
+The Department of Computer Science offers three undergraduate degrees and two graduate degrees to prepare students for success in the world of computing.

 The Computer Science program is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org.